jessie0624/FinanceZhiDao-Question-Answering/README.md

 If you want to repeat the repo, pls following steps:

    1. Please install transformers first refering https://huggingface.co/transformers/installation.html
-   2. (optional) If you want to try training the model by yourself
-      - please run preCleanData.sh to get cleaned training and test data
+   2. Please download finacezhidao.csv from https://github.com/SophonPlus/ChineseNlpCorpus  and loaded to preCleanDatafolder then run data clean for finace_zhidao_filter.ipynb to get cleaned training and test data
-      - please run train.sh for training.
+   3. Please run bert_update.py using following cmd to get trained model.
       You can also skip this step, I provid a trained model for you to use run evaluation and test, please download the model from here  https://pan.baidu.com/s/1QE1eNr9kd9hDbQK4KKbzhw password: 3uja
-   3. Run testDemo.sh for testing, you will get the result for default demo in code.
    4. Run testUsermode.sh for user, by runing this script, you will get the terminal version interaction (it is clumsiness,but this is basic version for test)
    5. Run app.sh to get html version interaction, this is friendly for user (*￣︶￣ *).